openswoole/ext-postgresql/README.md

 # Open Swoole Coroutine Postgres Client

-> This library works with Open Swoole since release version v4.7.1.
+> Start from version v4.8.0, this library is included in openswoole extension.

 `ext-postgresql` is the Open Swoole Postgres Client library can be used with in the coroutine context without blocking IO.